Anwealso/ReLOaD/README.md

-# ReLOaD: Reinforcement Learning for Object Detection
+# ReLOaD: Reinforcement Learning for Active Object Detection

 Alex Nicholson, The University of Queensland, 2023